 Empowering your team to take initiative gives them the ability to be successful.
 Whether it be as big as a major deal closed, or as small as providing great customer service, it's important to recognize success regularly.
 Encouragement and support from managers lets employees know you're behind them and appreciate all they do – big or small.

 2. Meet with employees on a regular basis.

 Think about it.
 How can your team know you appreciate them if you aren't communicating it on a regular basis?

 Seems simple enough.

 But you'd be surprised how even the most programmed managers often get caught up in daily tasks and forget to meet.
-It's these essential times that have to become priority to communicate with your team.
-Use these weekly huddles to convey what employees are doing right and how you value their work.
+It's essential to prioritize this communication with your team.
+Use weekly huddles to convey what employees are doing right and how you value their work.